 - a pump-up garden-type sprayer

 - a roller

-For your outdoor concrete a penetrating concrete sealer is usually better than a film-forming product for safety reasons, but also because the end result will last longer and looks more realistic and natural, especially when sealing stamped concrete.
+For your outdoor concrete or exposed aggregate a good concrete sealer or exposed aggregate sealer is usually better than a film-forming product for safety reasons, but also because the end result will last longer and looks more realistic and natural, especially when sealing stamped or stencilled concrete.